NANDINIS898/saarthi-main/README.md

 # 🚀 Vision

-With Saarthi, we aim to build the next generation of intelligent lending systems that are:
+With Saarthi, I aim to build the next generation of intelligent lending systems that are:

 - Conversational instead of form-based
 - Explainable instead of black-box
 - Real-time instead of delayed
 - User-centric instead of process-centric

-Our goal is to reduce onboarding friction, improve fraud detection, and deliver transparent financial decision-making using AI, ML, and multi-agent orchestration.
+My goal is to reduce onboarding friction, improve fraud detection, and deliver transparent financial decision-making using AI, ML, and multi-agent orchestration.

 ---